rtawebmaster/treasury-algo/README.md

                             - As of 7/31 the prod function pulls the asset class balances directly from the database table_name = 'RunningBalanceDayView' running_balances = fetch_data(table_name)
+                            - The Algo3 as of 9/19 pulls the data from the running_balances.pkl which doesn't container valid data!
+                                   Refer to the data-debug.ipynb

 4. algo3.ipynb (forward look development on 9/19/2019)
               Refactored running balances processing